-->

 St. Bede the Venerable

-• She refers all her greatness to the gift of the One whose essence is power
+• She refers all her greatness to the gift of the One

 and whose nature is greatness.